fsmMLK/inkscapeMadeEasy/README.md

+This set of python modules is intended to extend Aaron Spike's inkex.py module, adding functions to help the development of new extensions for Inkscape <https://inkscape.org>.

 # IMPORTANT: 1.0 UPDATE

 At the moment I am porting all my inkscape plugins to inkscape 1.0.
 This is a lengthy process that will need some